-2. Explanation of certain differences between the governmental fund statement of revenues, expenditures, and changes in fund balance and the governmentwide statement of activities
+B. Explanation of certain differences between the governmental fund statement of revenues, expenditures and changes in fund balance and the government-wide statement of activities.

-The governmental fund statement of revenues, expenditures, and changes in fund balances includes a reconciliation between net changes in fund balances for the governmental funds and changes in net position of governmental activities as reported in the government-wide statement of activities.
-The total adjustment of (885,303) is comprised of the following:
+The governmental fund statement of revenues, expenditures, and changes in fund balances includes a reconciliation between the net change in fund balance for the governmental funds and the change in net position of governmental activities as reported in the government-wide statement of activities.
+When a reconciling item is an aggregate amount or a net amount the detail of the item should be disclosed.
+One item of that reconciliation explains some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds."
+The details of this \$(1,673,056) are as follows: